Permanent Structured Cooperation: Turkey

 In May 2021, Turkey applied to participate in the military mobility project, but this was opposed by Austria in addition to the existing tensions with Greece and Cyprus.
 In June 2022, Finland and Sweden committed to "support the fullest possible involvement of Turkey and other non-EU Allies in the existing and prospective initiatives of the European Union's Common Security and Defence Policy, including Turkey's participation in the PESCO Project on Military Mobility" in a trilateral memorandum agreed to at the 2022 Madrid summit to facilitate Turkey's ratification of Finland and Sweden's NATO membership application.

 United Kingdom

 On 6 October 2022, at the 1st European Political Community Summit, British Prime Minister Liz Truss committed the United Kingdom to joining PESCO and its military mobility project.
 On 15 November 2022, the Council of the EU invited the UK to participate in the Military Mobility project.

 Switzerland

-In 2025, Council of the EU invited invited Switzerland to join the military mobility project.
+In 2025, Council of the EU invited Switzerland to join the military mobility project.
 An opinion poll conducted two months after the 2022 Russian invasion of Ukraine showed support for the country joining PESCO.